The

 Demographics

-Of the 24,612 people in Logan Square, most are in their late 20s and early 30s.
-A more modest income defines Logan Square, compared to the other neighborhoods we’ve covered.
+Most of the people in Logan Square are in their late 20s and early 30s.
+Compared to the other neighborhoods we’ve covered, Logan Square is defined by a more modest income.

 Housing Prices

-• Giordano’s Pizza.
-A deep dish offers a perfect finishing touch to a day in Logan Square.
-Check out our spot at 2855 N. Milwaukee Ave or call at (773) 862-4200.
+• Giordano’s Pizza: A deep-dish pizza offers a perfect finishing touch to a day in Logan Square.
+Check out our spot at 2855 N. Milwaukee Ave or call 773-862-4200.

-• Bang Bang Pie.
-Dessert done right.
-Their eclectic menu of pastry delights will fix your nagging sweet-tooth.
+• Bang Bang Pie & Biscuits: Dessert done right.
+Their eclectic menu of pastry delights will fix your nagging sweet tooth.
 Give in to temptation.

 logan-square